jpaine126/Inverted_Pendulum_Control_Demo/README.md

 - [x] Multiple Control Algorithms, including Linear Quadratic Regulator.
 - [x] Adding noise and multiple types of observers to the system.
 - [ ] Changing the plant simulation to use the full non-linear equations of motion.
-- [ ] A graphical interface in QT that will allow the user to select the control algorithm from a drop down menu, and will have text input for changing gains, parameters, sample time, and initial conditions.
+- [x] A graphical interface in panel that will allow the user to select the control algorithm from a drop down menu, and will have text input for changing gains, parameters, sample time, and initial conditions.